cloudmesh/classes/docs/source/lesson/system/ssh.rst

    please learn about ssh-agent and ssh-add.

 First we must generate a ssh key with the tool `ssh-keygen
 <http://linux.die.net/man/1/ssh-keygen>`__.
-This program is commonly
+This program is commonly available
-available on most UNIX systems (this includes Cygwin if you installed the ssh module or use our pre-generated cygwin executable).
+on most UNIX systems.
 It will ask you for the location and name of the new key.
 It will also ask you for a passphrase, which you **MUST** provide.
-Some teachers and teaching assistants advice you to not use passphrases.
-This is **WRONG** as it allows someone that gains access to your computer to also gain access to all resources that have the public key.
 Also, please use a strong passphrase to protect it appropriately.

-In case you already have a ssh key in your machine, you can reuse it and skip this whole section.
+If you already have a ssh key in your machine, you can reuse it and skip this section.

 To generate the key, please type::